 Fiscal Periods.
 We operate on a 52- or 53-week fiscal year ending on the Sunday closest to October 31.
-Our first quarter of fiscal year 2012 ended on January 29, 2012, the second quarter ended on April 29, 2012, the third quarter will end on July 29, 2012 and the fourth quarter will end on October 28, 2012.
+The first quarter of our fiscal year 2012 ended on January 29, 2012, the second quarter ended on April 29, 2012, the third quarter ended on July 29, 2012 and the fourth quarter will end on October 28, 2012.

 Information.
-The unaudited condensed consolidated financial statements include the accounts of Avago and all of our wholly-owned subsidiaries, and are prepared in accordance with accounting principles generally accepted in the United States of America, or GAAP.
+The unaudited condensed consolidated financial statements include the accounts of Avago Technologies Limited and all of its wholly-owned subsidiaries, and are prepared in accordance with accounting principles generally accepted in the United States of America, or GAAP.
 Intercompany transactions and balances have been eliminated in consolidation.